 Jos Nijhuis (1957) is Chairman of the Supervisory Board and member of the Remuneration & Selection Committee.

-Jos was appointed as a Supervisory Board member in 2022 and is due to retire in 2026.
-He is eligible for reappointment for a term of four years.
+Jos was appointed as a Supervisory Board member in 2022, reappointed in 2026, and is due to retire in 2030.

 Background